-2.4 Existing audit reports from other sources are collected.
-No existing reports/all audits by FWF or FWF affiliate Existing reports form a basis for understanding the issues and strengths of a supplier, and reduces duplicative work.
-Audit reports are on file; evidence of followup on prior CAPs.
-Reports of quality assessments.
-N/A 3 0 2.5 Audit Report and Corrective Action Plan (CAP) findings are shared with factory.
-Improvement timelines are established in a timely manner Yes FWF audit reports should be shared and discussed with suppliers within two months of audit receipt.
-Timely sharing of information and agreement on corrective actions is essential for improvement.
-A reasonable time frame should be specified for resolving findings.
+2.5 Audit Report and Corrective Action Plan (CAP) findings are shared with factory.
+Improvement timelines are established in a timely manner Yes 2 part indicator: FWF audit reports were shared and discussed with suppliers within two months of audit receipt AND a reasonable time frame was specified for resolving findings.
 Corrective Action Plans, emails; findings of followup audits; brand representative present during audit exit meeting, etc. 2 2 -1 2.6 High risk issues specific to the affiliate's supply chain are identified and addressed by the monitoring system.
 Intermediate Capacity Different countries and products have different risks associated with them; monitoring systems should be adapated to allow appropriate human rights due diligence for the specific risks in each affiliates' supply chain.
 Documentation may take many forms; additional research, specific FWF project participation; extra monitoring activities, extra mitigation activities, etc. 3 6 0